ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 Z:             hgfs  187G  106G   81G  57% /z
 ```

-If you want to get information about all mount points, add the `-a` option.
+If you need to get information about all mount points, add the `-a` option.

-Now let's write an infinite loop.
+Now you should write the infinite loop.
 It calls the `df` utility on each iteration.
-This way, we get a simple script to monitor the file system.
-Listing 3-20 shows the script.
+This way, you will get a simple script to monitor the file system.
+Listing 3-20 shows how it looks like.

 {caption: "Listing 3-20.
 The script to monitor the file system", line-numbers: true, format: Bash}
 ![`while-df.sh`](code/BashScripting/while-df.sh)

-The first action of the cycle iteration is the `clear` utility call.
-It clears the terminal window of text.
-Thanks to this step, the terminal shows the output of our script only.
+The first action of the loop body is the `clear` utility call.
+It removes all text in the terminal window.
+Thanks to this step, the terminal shows the output of your script only.

-Executing a command in a cycle is a common task that arises when working with Bash.
-The `watch` utility solves this task.
+When working with Bash, you often face the task of executing a command in a cycle.
+The `watch` utility does it.
 The utility is a part of the `procps` package.
-The following command installs this package to the MSYS2 environment:
+If you need it, the following command installs it to the MSYS2 environment:
 {line-numbers: false, format: Bash}
 ```
 pacman -S procps
 ```

-Now you can replace the script from listing 3-20 with a single command.
-It looks like this:
+Now you can replace the script from Listing 3-20 with a single command this way:
 {line-numbers: false, format: Bash}
 ```
 watch -n 2 "df -hT"
 ```

 The `-n` option of the `watch` utility specifies the interval between command calls.
-The command to execute follows all utility options.
+The command to execute follows all options of `watch`.

-The `-d` utility option highlights the difference in the command's output at the current iteration and the last iteration.
-This way, it is easier to keep track of changes that have occurred.
+The `-d` utility option highlights the difference of the command output at the current and past iterations.
+This way, it is easier to keep track of occurred changes.

 #### Reading a Standard Input Stream